-21. MATERIAL CHANGES AND COMMITMENTS AFFECTING FINANCIAL POSITION
+20. MATERIAL CHANGES AND COMMITMENTS AFFECTING FINANCIAL POSITION

 The Covid-19 pandemic has been the most disruptive event recorded in modern history and has presented us with an unprecedented four months.
-In March, we abruptly shut down both of our manufacturing facilities due to the lock down declared by the Government of India.
-Similar actions were taken by our major customers.
-In May, a few of our customers, along with us, restarted operations.
-This was followed by frequent number of starts, stops and product mix changes coupled with rethinking and upgrading the health and safety norms for our employees.
-The month of June brought a more stable operational environment as sales rebounded from the months of April and May but are still considerably lower than the same period last year.
-Some of our largest customers have recently provided guidance on the remaining part of the financial year stating their optimistic outlook post the festive season in October and November.
-It is fair to say that we have to prepare ourselves for a drop in sales for the year ahead given the situation over the past four months and we are preparing our budgets accordingly.
+In March, 2020, Company abruptly shut down both of its manufacturing facilities due to the lock down declared by the Government of India.
+Similar actions were taken by our major customers of the Company.
+In May, 2020, a few of Company's customers, along with the Company, restarted operations.
+This was followed by frequent number of starts, stops and product mix changes coupled with rethinking and upgrading out health and safety norms for Company employees.
+The second quarter of the year brought a more stable operational environment as sales rebounded from the months of April, 2020 and May, 2020 but it was still lower than the same period last year.
+In the third and fourth quarter, the company was able to achieve a complete turnaround and outperformed the same period last year.
+However, at the end of the fourth quarter, the second wave of the pandemic has shown its impact of the economy and after a sluggish April, 2021, resurge of Covid-19, adversely affected the operations of the Company.
+With the restart at the end of May, 2021, with a short stint of complete lockdown at its major manufacturing location, Nasik, the Company is optimistically looking at the future and expecting a better performance than the year gone back.

-22. SIGNIFICANT AND MATERIAL ORDER
+SIGNIFICANT AND MATERIAL ORDER